-HCBD is managing the State Employee Group Health Plan to contain costs and minimize member cost impacts.
-Member contributions, copay amounts, deductibles, coinsurance levels, and maximum out of pocket levels will not increase through December 31, 2018 and shall only increase in the 2019 plan year if the actuarially determined Risk Based Capital Level is at or below 250%.
-The State of Montana will continue the employer's share of the individual health contribution for group benefits in the amount of \$1054 per month for the term of this agreement.
+The Health Care and Benefits Division is managing the State Employee Group Health Plan to contain costs and minimize member cost impacts.
+Member contributions, copay amounts, deductibles, coinsurance levels, and maximum out of pocket levels will not increase through December 31, 2020.
+The State's share contribution (currently, \$1054 a month) will not change during the same period.

-It is understood that the wage rates reflected under Addendum A-2 of the Labor Agreement between MEA-MFT and the State exclude the agreed upon adjustment for the state contribution into the group health insurance program.
+It is understood that the wage rates reflected under Addendum A-2 of the Labor Agreement between MFPE and the State exclude the agreed upon adjustment for the state contribution into the group health insurance program.